solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 ## Truffle console on testnet

+> [!NOTE]
-The next commands will run inside the Truffle console, connected to the network of your choice.
+> The next commands will run inside the Truffle console,
+> connected to the network of your choice.

 In my case, it is testnet:

 ```shell